Decluttering the Homeschool House

 Another option is to donate to online resources such as Homeschool Classifieds or Facebook groups dedicated to buying and selling homeschool materials.
 Additionally, many online marketplaces such as Amazon or eBay allow you to sell used homeschool materials, so you may be able to recoup some of your expenses while still helping out other families.

-Are there places where clutter frequentlycollects?
+Are there places where clutter frequently collects?
 Consider adding:

 • Hooks to hang things on